hamilton-lima/robolucha-api/setup/setup-learning-objectives.md

 - add grading to activity

+** how to add grading assignment the code version that was used?

 - load & add if dont exist learning objective
 - load & add if dont exist skills h
 - load & add if dont exist grading